top of page

 These strict guidelines will hopefully help the global box office to improve sales.
 Movie theaters might see a high rise in business as people are finally able to get out of their homes.
 After being under lock down for five months, I don’t think anyone will ever take movie theaters for granted again.

-Published on The Standard: September 7, 2020
+Published by The Standard: September 7, 2020

 bottom of page